AlexandruBurlacu/alexandruburlacu.github.io/_posts/2023-01-12-mlops-for-independent-research.md

 **...
 Or how to run experiments on a budget.**

-On December 5th, I was presenting at the [Belgium MLOps meetup in Ghent](https://www.meetup.com/mlops-belgium/events/289639571/), virtually.
-I thought more people would benefit from that material and my experience, so I decided to have it as an article on my blog.
-Also, while working on that presentation, I found a few interesting, strange things, but more on that later.
+On December 5th, I was presenting online at the [Belgium MLOps meetup in Ghent](https://www.meetup.com/mlops-belgium/events/289639571/).
+I thought more people would benefit from the content of that presentation and my experience in general.
+So, I decided also to have it as an article on my blog.
+Also, while working on that presentation, I found a few unexpected things, but later about it.

-By the way, the alternative title for it is:
+Oh, by the way, one of the best alternative titles was:

 <center><img src="/_data/MLOpsBelgium/Alt-Title.webp" width="850" heigth="480"/></center>
 <center><i>I went with food | Image based on the slides by the author</i></center>